schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

   kubernetes_config_path: my_kubernetes_config.yml.j2
 ```

-Extended configuration example, where we have explicitly disabled the creation of kubernetes secrets by Takeoff:
+Extended configuration example, where we have explicitly disabled the creation of kubernetes secrets by Takeoff.
+In this case,
+we also want to restart the resources, even if their Kubernetes yaml config is unchanged.

 ```yaml
 steps: